 - Inflation and interest rates set by the Bank of England

 - The introduction of large housing development projects

-In other words, the Brexit is only a single factor which needs to be taken into account.
+In other words, Brexit is only a single factor that needs to be taken into account.
 What is even more important is the fact that even a hard Brexit will likely represent a short-term market “hiccup” as opposed to a financial crisis such as that which we struggled through in 2008.